 This show was one of the first to be announced as an Apple project, with the Dr. Dre produced show said be a semi-autobiographical tale of Dre’s life.
 Since 2016 when the show was first discussed there has been no more word, so perhaps it will never happen.

-This is the story of a young hunter who comes to Ireland with her father to wipe out the last pack of evil wolves, but instead befriends a wild native girl who runs with them.
-The film comes from Irish animation studio Cartoon Saloon.
+This animated film tells the story of a young hunter who comes to Ireland with her father to wipe out the last pack of evil wolves, but discovers that she can turn into a wolf at night.
+The film comes from Irish animation studio Cartoon Saloon, who made critically acclaimed The Secret of Kells, Song of the Sea and The Breadwinner.

 La La Land's Damien Chazelle has been signed up by Apple to write and direct a drama series for Apple.